 Patrons with Disabilities

 Free parking & accessible transportation are available at Horsepark every day that the Fair is open.
 This also is available at our off-site parking lots that operate on weekends.
-Please see our parking page for details.
+Please see the parking page for details.

 The San Diego County Fair is accessible by Public Transit and Access/Lift.
 For more information call (619) 233-3004 or your Para-transit provider.

 One companion or personal assistant is admitted at the admission gate at no charge with the paid admission of the disabled person.
-(Please note: This courtesy does not extend to admission at concerts that require tickets or midway rides.)
+(Please note: This courtesy does not extend to admission at concerts that require tickets, or midway rides.)